 Definition of Shared Governance

 SUNY defines shared governance as a system where “faculty, professional staff, administration, governing boards, and students participate in the development of policies and in decision making that affects the institution.”
-At SUNY Brockport, our shared governance bodies include College Senate, Brockport Student Government (BSG), College Council, and College Administration.
-Together, we see shared governance as the means by which we most effectively and sustainably implement the priorities of the College, as established in our Strategic Plan.
+At SUNY Brockport, our shared governance bodies include College Senate, Brockport Student Government (BSG), College Council, and University Administration.
+Together, we see shared governance as the means by which we most effectively and sustainably implement the priorities of the University, as established in our Strategic Plan.

 Shared Governance Parties

 Ad hoc committees and task forces are created at the discretion of those initiating the committees and are constituted to serve the purposes outlined in the charge.
-For more information about the formation of committees and a list of college-wide committees, please access the following links:
+For more information about the formation of committees and a list of university-wide committees, please access the following links: